JupiterOne/sdk/docs/development.md

 We hope to make it easy for developers to understand how an integration collects data and the order in which it performs work.

-We hope to support a `j1-integration plan` command to display a dependency graph of the phases, steps, and types required for a successful integration run.
+We hope to support a `j1-integration plan` command to display the dependency graph of the steps and types required for a successful integration run.

 ###### `j1-integration sync --dry-run`